 It creates excellent wildlife habitat.
 Many species of birds eat the berries, as do many types of small mammals and bears.
 The dense thickets provide critical hiding and escape cover for many birds and mammals.
 Deer also browse the leaves.

 Considered a weedy invader, it is a native blackberry that is far less invasive than its introduced cousins.
 It may be used to attract birds to your yard.
-To attract birds, teach it to travel up a trellis so the berries are easy to access.
+To attract birds, teach them to travel up a trellis, so the berries are easy to access.